 Is a cordless vacuum powerful enough to clean my whole apartment on one charge?

-For most small to medium-sized apartments (under 800 sq. ft.), a modern cordless vacuum with a 30-40 minute runtime on its standard power mode should be more than sufficient to clean the entire space.
+For most small to medium-sized apartments (under 800 sq. ft.), a modern cordless vacuum with a 30-40 minute runtime on its standard power mode should be sufficient to clean the entire space on a single charge.

 The Final Word

 Choosing to buy a compact vacuum cleaner for an apartment is an investment in a cleaner, healthier, and more enjoyable living space.
-It’s about finding the right balance of power, portability, and practicality.
-Don’t get bogged down by the specs; focus on your needs.
-Do you have a pet?
-Mostly hardwood floors?
-Severe allergies?
-Answering these questions will guide you to the perfect machine.
-With the right tool in hand, you can spend less time cleaning and more time loving the apartment you call home.
+It is about finding the right balance of power, portability, and practicality.
+Focus on your specific needs, such as pets, floor types, or allergies, to guide you to the perfect machine.
+With the right tool, you can spend less time cleaning and more time enjoying your home.